Lilliam Armijo: Biography

 Lilliam Mercedes Armijo Martínez is a Salvadoran poet.
 She lived her childhood in Managua, Nicaragua, and in various Latin American countries due to the civil war in El Salvador, before moving to El Salvador in 1992.

 She studied her primary and secondary school at the Colegio Externado de San José.
 She completed her University studies in International Relations in Costa Rica.

 In 2007 she won the Miguel de Cervantes scholarship to study her Master's in Economic and Political Relations of Europe and Latin America in Madrid, Spain, at the Alcalá de Henares University and the Ortega y Gasset Institute.

 She won a scholarship to work in Southeast Asia where she briefly worked for the United Nations and studied fashion design graduating with honors.
 In 2013 she moved to West Africa where she worked for the NGO Save the Children as a communications officer.

 She currently resides in Vienna, Austria, where she is dedicated to writing children's stories and poetry.

 In 2019, she won the National Floral Games with her poetry book "On the edge of the day".
-In 2020 he won the Floral Games for the second time in the field of poetry with her book "White Autumn".
+In 2020 she won the Floral Games for the second time in the field of poetry with her book "White Autumn".